12-Credit Online Graduate Certificate focused on Cultural & Arts Management

 Great news!
-You’re in the right place at the right time.
-The fact is, there are too many arts organizations forced to hire individuals with few real skills in managing the business side of the arts.
-This vacuum is fueling tremendous demand for skilled professionals who understand how to manage the marketing, financial, fundraising, and legal side of running a visual or performing arts organization.
+You're in the right place at the right time.
+The fact is, many arts and cultural organizations are run by individuals with few real skills in managing the business side of the arts.
+This vacuum fuels demand for skilled professionals who understand how to manage the marketing, financial, fundraising, and legal side of running a visual, cultural, or performing arts organization.

 If you're an artist, performer, or musician interested in securing a career as part of an arts administrative team, you can turn your creative vocation into a highly successful long-term career—without giving up what you love to do.
 The University of Connecticut's (UConn) 12-credit, four course Arts Administration Online Graduate Certificate provides the skills and knowledge you need to competently manage virtually any type of arts organization from day one.
 This program is also ideal for anyone serving on a board of directors for an arts organization and looking to better understand how to effectively participate in its governance.

 At the completion of this comprehensive online certificate program, students will:

 - Be ready to apply marketing principles to the arts environment.
 Topics include unique value propositions, competitive analysis, audience retention, media planning, and campaign assessment.